majazaloznik/GeoDem2011/Data/UK2011OADataGather.md

 - KS501 and QS501 have variables that are not applicable in Scotland, which is indicated by a ":".
 These are removed completely here.

 To Do:
+- merge and add the geography higher areas lookup
 - nicer variable names
 - overlap between KS and QS?